jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Problem:** SAAJ uses DOM to load the XML document in memory which uses a TransformerFactory.
 The implementation class of it is loaded on every call which is expensive and causes lock contention under load.
 This means long response times.
 **Solutions:**
 1. Use Axiom SOAP messaging which uses the faster StAX instead of DOM.
-2. If you want or have to use SAAJ, set the proper JVM parameter/system property for TransformerFactory and MessageFactory to prevent the excessive class loading.
+2. If you want or have to use SAAJ, set the proper JVM parameter/system property for TransformerFactory and MessageFactory (see link below) to prevent the excessive class loading.
 When solved not in the file with the violation, just suppress the rule with the reason explained.

 **Note:** Unfortunately, [AxiomSoapMessageFactory has been removed from spring-ws with Spring Boot 3.0](https://spring.io/blog/2022/12/02/spring-ws-samples-upgraded-for-spring-boot-3-0).
 In that case, only solution 2 is possible.